djfrsn/factoryfloorvis/README.md

-### Factory floor visualization.
+### Factory floor visualization

 ## Specs

-We are creating a Factory Operating System for next-generation hardware companies, and you are creating one of its UIs.
+Imagine a Factory Operating System for next-generation hardware companies, and you are creating one of its UIs.
 Create an application to help a factory test supervisor visualize their test process, given the following:

 - The factory has multiple test machines that test parts.
 See the list of machines below.
 - Each part has a list of tests that need to be completed before shipping out of the factory.
 See the list of parts and their tests below.